Flipp3rrr/ArcadePy/README.md

 # ArcadePy
-A whole suit of retor games, written in Python.
+A lot of arcade games, written in Python.